PolicarpoBatistaUliana/UEC/README.md

 - The **UEC model**, or systems built on similar real-number-based, non-invertible, and entropy-rich foundations, may **replace RSA and ECC** as the backbone of secure communication.
 - Particularly, UEC’s ability to **generate lightweight yet secure digital identities (e.g., POP IDs)** makes it suitable for **low-cost, global-scale cryptographic infrastructures**.

-In conclusion, **UEC represents not just an alternative, but a paradigm shift**—ushering in a new era of cryptography grounded not in discrete integers, but in continuous, nonlinear, and practically irreversible mathematics.
+In conclusion, **UEC represents not just an alternative, but a paradigm shift**—ushering in a new era of cryptography grounded not in discrete integers, but in continuous real number spaces applying nonlinear, and practically irreversible functions.

 ### References